Updated November 2017

 Less warm than other contenders

-When ski wax meets freshly groomed snow, you want to be wearing a pair of pants that perform well and look snazzy.
+When ski wax meets freshly groomed snow, you want to be wearing pants that perform well and look snazzy.
 You want to be wearing the Salomon Iceglory

 .
-This pair of ski pants offers the most flattering fit and movement of all our pants due to the 4-way stretch weave that Salomon uses.
+These offer the most flattering fit and movement due to the 4-way stretch weave that Salomon uses.
 And they didn't skimp on the waterproofing either, with their Advanced Skin Dry rating second only to Gore-Tex.
-The Iceglory is a cooler insulated pant and costs $225, both things that gave us pause when considering the overall greatness of the pant.
+The Iceglory is a cooler insulated pant and costs $225, both things that gave us pause when considering its overall greatness.
 It also does not have excellent ventilation systems.
-However, Salomon's fabric is the most breathable and comfortable fabric we touched, and the flattering fit of this pant won us over every time.
-We felt that the positives of this pant greatly overruled the downsides.
+However, Salomon's fabric is the most breathable and comfortable fabric we touched, and the flattering fit won us over every time.
+We felt that the positives greatly overruled the downsides.
 If looking good and staying comfortable in warmer resort temps is appealing to you, then the Iceglory is what you want.
 It's what we wanted.

 Analysis and Test Results

-To test the nine pairs of women's ski pants in this review, we recruited several lady snow sport enthusiasts.
+We recruited several lady snow sports enthusiasts.
 With their help, we assessed each product's key components, which ranged from functional pockets to water-proofed seams and stylish cuts.
 These garments can be expensive, and unless you ski on a regular basis, it's highly possible that you'll only have one pair

 and if you're like us, you'll want them to perform for multiple seasons.
 These factors can make purchasing a pair a relatively big decision.
-In this review, we will help you decide upon factors which to base your individual purchase.
-So whether you ski once a year, hit the slopes every weekend, guide professionally, or are a seasoned backcountry enthusiast, read on to see how the industry's leading women's ski pants stood up in our head-to-head tests.
+In this review, we will help you decide upon factors which to base your purchase.
+So whether you ski once a year, hit the slopes every weekend, guide professionally, or are a seasoned backcountry enthusiast, we have picks for you.

 The high stretch factor of the Iceglory kept us comfortable all day in the snow.